Robots and Artificial Intelligence

 Duration88 mins

-Cold war nuclear fears are put into perspective by the dramatic arrival of peaceful alien Klaatu and his silver robot Gort in this classic sc-fi.
+Cold war nuclear fears are put into perspective by the dramatic arrival of peaceful alien Klaatu and his silver robot Gort.
+Essential science fiction.

 The fear of the ‘other’ was at its height in the 21st century during the 1950s as the feeling of paranoia was intensified by the Cold War between east and west.
 As such, many sci-fi – specifically alien – stories were landmark events during this time, whether it was Orson Welles’ seminal ‘War of the Worlds’ radio play or this excellent parable about cooperation and conflict.